fnproject/tutorials/grafana/README.md

 ## Learn more

 * If you wish you can use this tool to display metrics from the Fn server see the [Prometheus](https://prometheus.io/) documentation for instructions.
 Alternatively continue with the next step to view a ready-made set of graphs in Grafana.

+* If you enable tracing in your Fn server (and we’re not going to discuss this further here) you can analyse these tracing spans using Zipkin.
+All you need to know is that these same tracing spans are also used to generate duration metrics for Prometheus.